Sarohia94/Project-3-Hangman/README.md

 ### Colour Scheme
 The term color module was used to print colored text.

-Bright and bold colors were used throughout the game to draw the users attention.
+Bright and bold colors were used throughout the game to draw the users attention for a specific purpose or engagement.

 Color consistancy is used in the below instances:
 * Cyan is used largely when requesting user input.